 The overarching message of Aborted Sun is that hope is available to everyone, God’s grace extends through every poor decision, and healing is possible.
 The “end” of many stories have yet to be written.

 Aborted Sun shows many couples deciding to write “ends” to their painful stories.
 The couple shown in the documentary who had been struggling through their three miscarriages decided to plant three trees in honor of their children.
 That small act helped them find closure; it helped their relationship to heal.
 One woman wrote a letter to her baby.
 Another started a memorial to aborted babies everywhere, which is regularly visited by many women.

-This young woman said that God “turned my mourning into laughter,” and believes the same is possible for all women who call on the grace and love of Jesus Christ.
+This young woman said that God “Psalms 30:11,” and believes the same is possible for all women who call on the grace and love of Jesus Christ.